jackdarlison/the-little-book-of-computational-biology/src/transcription-networks.md

 In reality both the repressor and activator can bind to the gene at different points within the promotor.
 Therefore, we need a multidimensional input of both the activator and repressor concentrations

+#### Systems of Equations

+The reaction rate of \\( 2X + Y \overset{k}{\rightarrow} 3X \\) is \\( \frac{d[X]}{dt} = k[Y][X]^2 \\).

+To calculate this in number of molecules we need to divide the concentration by \\( \Omega \\) which is volume times Avogadros number,  giving us: \\[ \frac{1}{\Omega}\frac{d[X]}{dt} = k\frac{1}{\Omega^3}[Y][X]^2 \\]

+We also need to factor in the volume of the reaction area

+**Gillespie's Algorithm** gives us a method of counting the number of molecules over time given a system of equations.

+At each time interval \\([t, t + dt] \\):
+- We first calculate the **Propensity** of each equation, i.e. the probability of a reaction occurring.
+This is calculated for each equation though the reaction rate times the product concentration times the volume
+- We then draw a random time step from an exponential distribution on the total propensity of all the equations
+- Next, choose an equation to take place with probabilities based on their proportion of the total propensity.
+- Update the number of molecules based on the equation which took place

+Gillespies provides the best approximation to the true dynamics within a cell.
+It is purely numerical so does not provide much insight into how changing the parameters will change the dynamics.

+It is often used to check the validity of other models such as ODEs and Monte Carlo

+However, computers are not fast enough to truly simulate chemical reactions.
+Chemical reactions can happen orders of magnitude faster, we may need to approximate or assume a quasi-equilibrium.